Wikimetal/InjectusJS/README.md

   *Define the interface*
   **function IInterface(){}**

-  *Define the class and "extend" the interface*
+  *Define the class and "implement" the interface*
   **function MyClass(){}**
   **MyClass.prototype=new IInterface();** *<-- Here we "implement"*